Join live demo

 What do you do when you just can’t get past something - and that something is all in your head?
 Self-worth and confidence issues are real problems that entrepreneurs face all the time.
-Clate and Scott take on this listener-submitted question Dan Ralphs, Infusionsoft’s dream manager (aka fairy godmother).
+Clate and Scott take on this listener-submitted question with Dan Ralphs.

 Dan talks about getting out of mental ruts by getting out of physical ruts first; getting the brutal facts out there so you can deal with them, and getting paralyzed by the fear of perfection.